-- Technical, economic and financial capacity. - National energy policy. - Land-planning and environmental policy. - 7.3 How is access to the natural gas distribution network organised?
+- Technical, economic and financial capacity.

+- National energy policy.

+- Land-planning and environmental policy.

+7.3 How is access to the natural gas distribution network organised?

-The distribution network of oil products is under the competition regime.
+The distribution network of oil products (natural gas is no exception) is under the competition regime.
 The principles applicable to accessing large storage facilities are also applicable to accessing the distribution network.